 - Outline your background in biological sciences, including courses taken.

 - What experience, if any, have you had with experimental Neurobiology, Molecular, or Cell Biology?

 - What are you currently studying?

 - Are you currently studying problems in Vision Research?
 If so, please specify.
-The following questions are intended to help us fine tune the course content and organization of the laboratory excercises.
+The following questions are intended to help us fine tune the course content and organization of the laboratory exercises.

 - After reviewing our course description, what topics in eye research might you choose to study following the completion of the course?

-- What topics in vision rsearch are you particularly interested in learning in this course?
+- What topics in vision research are you particularly interested in learning in this course?

-- What research techniques or aproaches are you most interested in learning?
+- What research techniques or approaches are you most interested in learning?

 Deadline: Completed application forms and required supporting documentation